johnnyl77/repeat-gg-automated/QUICK_START.md

 - Each run takes ~2 minutes
 - Running every 6 hours = ~240 minutes/month
 - You're using 12% of your free quota

+---

+## 🔄 When Auth Expires

+If GitHub Actions stops working after a while:
+1. Locally, run: `python export_auth_for_github.py`
+2. Update `REPEAT_GG_AUTH_DATA` secret in GitHub with the new value
+3. Done!
+The automation will work again

+**This new method is MUCH more reliable than copying individual cookies!**

 **Need help?** Check [GITHUB_ACTIONS_SETUP.md](GITHUB_ACTIONS_SETUP.md) for detailed instructions.